-“Conversion rate optimization (CRO) is the process of enabling people to take action when they visit a website.
+“Conversion rate optimisation (CRO) is the process of enabling people to take action when they visit a website.
 By designing and modifying certain elements of a webpage, a business can increase the chances that site visitors will "convert" into a lead or customer before they leave.”

 - Your homepage is your website’s chance to give a first impression.
 Showcase product information, links to more information, sign up buttons, and introduce a chatbot.

 - On your pricing page offer a contact number or button to allow people to ‘request a quote’.
 Be clear what product features each price can give.